palewire/first-github-scraper/docs/scrape-locally.md

 If you’re interested in getting more involved with tracking WARN Act notices, investigate the [scraping system maintained by Stanford’s Big Local News](https://github.com/biglocalnews/warn-scraper) project.
 It scrapes filings from dozens of different state websites, consolidating them into a single file.
 That process is automated via, you guessed it, a [GitHub Action](https://github.com/biglocalnews/warn-github-flow).
 ```

-## Verify what tools are being used
+There are different ways to run and test this scraper.
+This section will show you how to install Python tools on your computer to run this locally.
+If you want to learn how to run this notebook without installing them, skip to section 3.

+## Install pipenv

-If you want to run the web scraper locally, we will need to install set of Python tools.
+Our web scraper will depend on a set of Python tools that we’ll need to install before we can run the code.

 They are the [JupyterLab](https://jupyter.org/) computational notebook, the [requests](https://docs.python-requests.org/en/latest/) library for downloading webpages and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/), a handy utility for parsing data out of HTML.